mutisyag/ozone/doc/roles.md

 Can create new users and assign permissions.

-## Secretariat
+## Secretariat Edit

 Ozone Secretariat staff can:

 * enter data on behalf of a Party that submits its information by means other than the online reporting tool (e.g. via e-mail)
+* save the document(s) used for the submission as files associated with that specific version of the submission.
+* create new versions based on existing data versions submitted by a Party or by the Secretariat (on behalf of a Party that does not report directly through the ORS).
+* change flags/status information on existing data versions submitted by a Party or by the Secretariat.
-* maintain lookup tables and other types of data; permissions granted "per-table" [^TODO1]
+* maintain all tables and other types of data under the Secretariat’s control - permissions granted "per-table" [^TODO1]
-* act during the reporting workflow (detailed in the [workflow specifications](workflow.md))
+* act (e.g. change a submission's state) during the reporting workflow (detailed in the [workflow specifications](workflow.md))
 * send notifications and reminders to Parties

 [^TODO1]: More details needed, it's possible to define more specialized roles, easier to assign and manage.
 That will be known once the data model is finished.

+## Secretariat Read-Only

+These Ozone Secretariat users can **view** all data reported by any party, but can't make any changes.

-## Reporter
+## Party Reporter

-Reporters can:
+Party Reporters can:
-* report data for ANY reporting cycle for which they have not previously submitted data (up to the current reporting period)
+* report data for ANY reporting cycle for which they have not previously submitted data (up to the current reporting period).
+* add associated documents to a submission - these will be saved as files, tied to the specific version to which they were added.
-* revise previous submissions (Note: revisions of data for baseline periods require a special approval)
+* revise previous submissions - this will always create a new version of the revised submission (Note: revisions of data for baseline periods require a special approval).
-* act during the reporting workflow (detailed in the [workflow specifications](workflow.md))
+* act (e.g. change a submission's state) during the reporting workflow (detailed in the [workflow specifications](workflow.md)).

 Notes: